Harsh Times (film): Plot

 Mike visits Sylvia with the news he's gotten a real job with a company managed by an old friend.
 She calms down and they make love.
 Jim arrives and tells her Mike is coming to Mexico with him for the weekend as a last chance to hang out.
 Despite Sylvia's opposition, Mike accompanies Jim and Toussant to Mexico.
 They attend a party where Marta reveals she's pregnant.
 Jim responds violently, threatening to punch her in the stomach and shoot her in the head.
-Mike convinces Toussant and Jim its time to leave.
-Jim drives home in a belligerent state as Toussant gives him an ultimatum to either seek counselling or he'll cut off all contact until he does.
+Mike convinces Toussant and Jim it's time to leave.
+Jim drives home in a belligerent state as Toussant gives him an ultimatum to either seek counseling or he'll cut off all contact until he does.

 Jim reveals to Mike he is transporting 20 kilograms of marijuana.
 When Mike protests, Jim pulls a gun, then breaks down, horrified at what he's becoming.
-Mike agrees to accompany Jim to the drug deal and realize one of the buyers is the same man they had earlier robbed.
+Mike agrees to accompany Jim to the drug deal and realizes one of the buyers is the same man they had earlier robbed.
 A gunfight erupts and the man is killed.
 The rest of the buyers plead for their lives, but Jim kills them also.
-As Jim and Mike escape, a bystanders in a nearby house shoots at their car hitting Jim in the back and face and paralyzing him.
+As Jim and Mike escape, a bystander in a nearby house shoots at their car hitting Jim in the back and face and paralyzing him.
 Jim urges Mike to "step up" and shoot him to end his suffering.
 They say their goodbyes, and Mike kills Jim.
 When he reunites with Sylvia they embrace and Mike breaks down.